-• When the idea of factor is applied to a mortgage pool, it is called the paydown factor on the pool or simply the pool factor.
+- The idea of factor can also be applied to a mortgage pool. - Then it is called the paydown factor on the pool or simply the pool factor.

 • The remaining balance of a 15-year mortgage with a 9% mortgage rate after 54 months is